Content on this page was generated by AI and has not been manually reviewed.

 How do I install a free Edge VPN extension?

 Open Edge, go to the Edge Add-ons store, search for the extension Windscribe, ProtonVPN, TunnelBear, ZenMate, Atlas VPN, Hotspot Shield, click Add to Edge, grant permissions, then click the extension icon to connect and switch servers.
+The truth about vpn mods why you should skip them and what to use instead 2026

 Are there risks when using a free VPN extension for Edge on public Wi‑Fi?

 Public Wi‑Fi networks are inherently risky.
 A VPN helps protect your traffic, but you should still practice good security hygiene: avoid sensitive transactions on public networks, enable site-specific protections, and keep software updated.
-Fixing the frustrating ewon vpn connection other error

 Can I upgrade to a premium plan later, and is it worth it?